LangInteger/simuliris/theories/tree_borrows/README.md

   But note that this does not insert a read if there is none.
 Also, the tag is not protected.
 * `examples/protected/shared_insert_read.v` demonstrates that reads can be inserted on protected tags.

-For the artifact submission, we will create a new example that corresponds to Example 14 more closely.
+For the artifact evaluation submission, we will create a new example that corresponds to Example 14 more closely.